mndgs1/mndgs1/README.md

-    🔭 I’m currently studying Front-End developement at NOROFF School of Techonology 🌱 I’m currently learning more about Javascript and React 📫 How to reach me: mindaugasbankauskas@gmail.com
+    🔭 I’m currently studying Front-End developement at NOROFF School of Techonology 🌱 I’m currently learning more about Next.JS & NextUI 📫 How to reach me: mindaugasbankauskas@gmail.com
     ⚡ Fun fact: A lot of new people that I meet, ask for my height before asking for my name or just after.
 (Yes I am tall :D)